 During this time frame, the units were all manned by active duty personnel as significant Reserve forces were not being called up in large numbers for that effort.
 The IUW Groups remained active-duty into the mid 1970’s although the MIUW Units mission had transitioned to a Navy Reserve organization by then.
 The IUW Groups then transitioned to a primarily all-Reserve manning thereafter.
 The organization, staffing makeup and chain of command is undergoing more changes into the 21st century.
 The mission continued.

 With this website’s primary emphasis on tactical radio communications, I’ll mainly focus on that narrow aspect of MIUW 103 history, plus a few Sea Stories.
-If you want more information, or a current update, see your friendly Navy Recruiter and then get a Security Clearance… Sorry! ;o)
+If you want more information, or a current update, see your friendly Navy Recruiter and then get a Security Clearance… Sorry! ;o) Maybe a Time Machine as well!

 Above: Some time after the Civil War, but nearby (simulating an enemy-held territory), our coastwatcher team trains on a remote Pacific beach, checking in with the PRC-47 HF radio with a Codeword indicating: “Feet Dry – heading for the OP.”
 Coastwatchers provide essential situational awareness for situational understanding.